-Despite strong globalization forces, social and cultural sameness don’t increase.
+Despite strong forces of globalization, sociocultural sameness does not increase.
 Power tensions and violent conflicts continue to persist and even erupt.
 Why?
-To answer that question, we need an anthropological analysis of the relation between cultural diversity and power within the process of sociocultural transformation.
-The Master's program in Cultural Anthropology: Sociocultural Transformation equips you with the knowledge and skills to make this analysis.
+To answer this question, we need an anthropological analysis of the relation between cultural diversity and power within the process of sociocultural transformation.
+The Master's program Cultural Anthropology: Sociocultural Transformation (CASTOR) equips you with the knowledge and skills to make this analysis.

-This two-year Master has a strong international focus, and it introduces you to the complex interplay of cultural diversity and power in Africa, Asia, Latin America and the Caribbean.
+This two-year Master has a strong international focus, and it introduces you to the complex interplay of cultural diversity and power in Africa, Asia, Europe, Latin America, and the Caribbean.
 You’ll conduct ethnographic fieldwork abroad.

-The research program is firmly embedded in local, national and international research contexts, demonstrated through external professorial appointments and national and international collaboration.
-The research program Sovereignty and Social Contestation participates in the university’s research focus area of Cultures, Citizenship, and Human Rights.
-Research and Ph.D. training are situated in the KNAW-accredited research school CERES.
-Courses are taught by staff members with strong international reputations and standing, such as Dr. Cristina Grasseni, Dr. Kees Koonings, Prof. Ivan Komproe, Dr. Hans de Kruijf, Dr. Geert Mommersteeg, Dr. Martijn Oosterbaan, Prof. Ton Robben and Dr. Gerdien Steenbeek.
+This program is firmly embedded in local, national, and international research contexts demonstrated through national and international collaboration.
+Research and Ph.D. training is situated in the KNAW-accredited research school CERES.
+Courses are taught by staff members with strong international reputations and standing, such as Prof Rebecca Bryant, Dr. Kees Koonings, Dr. Hans de Kruijf, Dr. Geert Mommersteeg, Dr. Martijn Oosterbaan, Prof Ton Robben, and Dr. Gerdien Steenbeek.

 This school offers programs in: